-It smells like nail polish, it goes on like nail polish and you have to clean your brushes with acetone, so I guess it is a kind of a nail polish for wood.
+It smells like nail polish, it goes on like nail polish, so I guess it is a kind of nail polish for wood.
 It covers everything up with one layer. (hmm two actually)

 It was my first time using it and I didn’t really investigate or practice applying it…….

 I was left with a very white, but very uneven bubbly finish.

 I’m not sure you can see it very well here.
 But think three layers of nail polish applied by your four-year-old.
 Uneven, bubbly, rough, and nothing like the smooth finish I had imagined.

 So once again I started over until I had nailed all the steps correctly.
 Let me share.